 Bradley International Airport.
 Bradley International Airport, located in Windsor Locks, Connecticut, is owned and operated by the Connecticut Airport Authority ("CAA"), a quasi-public authority of the State.
 The General Assembly authorized the issuance of revenue bonds for improvements at Bradley International Airport (the "Airport") payable from all or a portion of the revenues generated at the Airport.
-As of February 1, 2023, there were \$78.65 million of Bradley International Airport Revenue Refunding Bonds outstanding.
-In addition, the State is a party to certain interest rate swap agreements with respect to certain of these bonds.
-Any obligations of the State under the interest rate swap agreements are payable from all or a portion of the revenues generated at the Airport.
-In January 2023, the Connecticut Airport Authority authorized the issuance of new money and refunding bonds of CAA to refinance the outstanding Bradley International Airport Revenue Refunding Bonds and novation or termination of the related swaps.
-The outstanding Bradley International Airport Revenue

-Refunding Bonds were redeemed and the related swaps were terminated in March 2023.
+No such bonds are outstanding.
 See Quasi-Public Agencies - Connecticut Airport Authority ("CAA").